monaverse/mona-wallet-unity/README.md

 ### Initialize SDK

-If the `initializeOnAwake` toggle is checked in the `MonaverseManager` MonoBehavior, then initialization will be done automatically for you.
-Please be advised not to called any SDK functions from within the `Awake` function.
+If the `initializeOnAwake` toggle is checked in the `MonaverseManager` MonoBehavior, initialization will be done automatically.
+Please do not call any SDK functions from within the `Awake` function.

 ![image](https://github.com/monaverse/mona-wallet-unity/assets/708754/20456f7f-ac09-48d5-bcd6-cb0856e7ae74)

-On the other hand, if you prefer to do this manually from code, you can uncheck the toggle and call:
+Alternatively, if you prefer to initialize manually from code, you can uncheck the toggle and call:

 ```C#
 MonaverseManager.Initialize();
 ```

 ### Connect Wallet
-By default, the SDK uses `WalletConnect` with a ready to use projectId.
-Optionally, you can configure it with your own `WalletConnectProjectId` and set it in the `MonaverseManager` inspector.
+By default, the SDK uses `WalletConnect` with a ready-to-use projectId.
+Alternatively, you can configure it with your own `WalletConnectProjectId` and set it in the `MonaverseManager` inspector.

 ```C#
 // Connect to the user's Web3 wallet via WalletConnect
 var address = await MonaverseManager.Instance.SDK.ConnectWallet();
 ```

-Calling the line above will open `WalletConnect`'s modal and let you choose your `Wallet` provider, once connected to your App the asynchronous function will return the selected account address.
+Calling the line above will open `WalletConnect`'s modal, allowing you to choose your wallet provider.
+Once connected to your app, the asynchronous function will return the selected account address.

 ![image](https://github.com/monaverse/mona-wallet-unity/assets/708754/348bffeb-6565-4c46-a0eb-7c6ec6416160)

 ### Authorize Wallet
 Once connected, it's time to authorize the wallet with the `Monaverse` platform.
-Keep in mind the user must have an existing account with `Mona`.
+Note that the user must have an existing account at [Monaverse](https://monaverse.com/).

-The following code will try to authorize the currently connected wallet.
+The following code will attempt to authorize the currently connected wallet.
 You must connect a wallet before calling this.

 ```C#
 var authorizationResult = await MonaverseManager.Instance.SDK.AuthorizeWallet();